-Layla is passionate about the Gladstone Region and identified the Youth Council as the perfect opportunity to give rise to the voices of young people in her community.
+Layla is passionate about the Gladstone Region and identified the Youth Council as the perfect opportunity to give rise to the voices of the community through volunteering.

-AARON YEA Gladstone Region Youth Councillor and Saiki Sister Committee Representative the community through volunteering.
+AARON YEA Gladstone Region Vouth Councillor and Saiki Sister Committee Representative

 Aaron's motivation to pursue a position on the Gladstone Region Youth Council comes from his desire to give back to but also wanted a chance to help improve opportunities for youth in our region.